JDeep1234/prometheus/docs/querying/basics.md

 ## Literals

-The following section describes literal values, except for native histograms which do not have a literal representation.
+The following section describes literal values of various kinds.
+Note that there is no “histogram literal”.

 ### String literals